Alluuxx/frisbeegolf-finder/development-notes.md

 - When the disc is picked up, the beeping will stop
 - The buzzer will also beep as long as the disc is flying to warn other people around
 - The leds of the circuit will be turned on to the duration of the fly but will turn off after the landing
+- User can interupt the process of checking time of the landed disc by just picking up the disc from ground